Chart Color Schemes

 East Lindfield's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

 East Lindfield's health outcomes show exceptional results, according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
 The area has a very low prevalence of common health conditions across all age groups.
-Private health cover is exceptionally high at approximately 79% of the total population (2,986 people), compared to 59.9% in Greater Sydney and 55.7% nationally.
+Approximately 79% of East Lindfield's total population (2,950 people) have private health cover, which is higher than Greater Sydney's 59.9% and the national average of 55.7%.

-The most prevalent medical conditions are arthritis and asthma, affecting 6.5 and 5.9% of residents respectively.
-A majority, 75.3%, report being completely clear of medical ailments, compared to 74.6% across Greater Sydney.
-East Lindfield has a higher proportion of seniors aged 65 and over at 21.5% (810 people), compared to 15.4% in Greater Sydney.
-Health outcomes among seniors are strong, broadly in line with national rankings for the general population.
+The most prevalent medical conditions are arthritis and asthma, affecting 6.5% and 5.9% of residents respectively.
+A total of 75.3% of residents declare themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+East Lindfield has 21.0% of residents aged 65 and over (782 people), which is higher than Greater Sydney's 15.5%.
+Health outcomes among seniors in the area are strong and align with national rankings for the general population.

 Frequently Asked Questions - Health